-This is our second extremely subjective review of living in a place (the first being Estonia), based on over a month of living there, and, in this case, years of living in the region.
-It has opinions gleaned from talking to people, living there and observing.
-If you’re looking for facts like population or surface area, go to Wikipedia.
+This is our second guide to living in a place (the first being Estonia), based on months of living in Taiwan and years of living in the region.
+It’s also a love letter to Taiwan, with its warm people (and weather), fascinating politics, diverse culture, incredible food, beautiful nature, and blazing fast internet.
+We lived there, talked to people, and observed.
+This is a living guide — if you’re looking for facts like population or surface area, go to Wikipedia.
 (I still am not sure of the population, actually, and wonder what it would help me by knowing.)

 You get extremely high quality of life, with great food, good healthcare, comfortable accommodations, extremely convenient transportation and blazing fast internet.
-Life is cheap, with meals costing usually $3-5 (depending on how generous your serving of vegetables) and easily available to the point where you don’t have to cook.
+Life is cheap, with low rent (even in AirBnBs), meals costing usually US$3-5 (depending on how generous your serving of vegetables), and easily available to the point where you don’t have to cook.

 The only slight inconvenience to the non-Chinese speaker is language, but you can get around without it by gesturing.
 If that’s OK with you, then Taiwan is your place.

 Background — What is Taiwan?
 Is it China?